• Skip to Information Toolbar

 Granger Elementary Parent and Family Engagement Policy

-Communication is key between parents and teachers.
-We have a goal of all parents and guardians being connected with the classroom teacher through DoJo.
-Most school communications will be sent via DoJo.
-We also encourage parents and guardians to set up an email and register through the Granite District Portal to view grade progress and receive information from the district and the school.
+Effective communication between home and school is essential to student success.
+Our goal is for all parents and guardians to be connected with their child’s classroom teacher through ClassDojo.
+Most school communications will be shared via ClassDojo.
+In addition, families are encouraged to establish an email account and register through the Granite School District Portal to monitor student academic progress and receive important updates from both the district and the school.

 Back to Index